✦ Smart money. Smart travel. · Subscribe to The Weekly Edit →

 Upcountry Maui (Makawao, Kula, Haleakalā)

 The elevated interior of Maui, where the landscape shifts from tropical coast to cool farm country.
-Lavender farms, cattle ranches, and roadside produce stands line the switchback roads.
-Makawao is a former paniolo (cowboy) town turned artisan hub.
-Kula has the best produce on the island.
-And at the top, Haleakalā National Park — the dormant volcano whose summit sits above the clouds at 10,023 feet — is one of the most extraordinary landscapes in the Pacific.
+Lavender farms, cattle ranches, and roadside produce stands.
+At the top, Haleakalā National Park — the dormant volcano whose summit sits above the clouds at 10,023 feet.

 Wild · Off-grid · Authentic Hawaii